 Help the children understand what it means to "walk on a path."
 For some, it will mean literally to follow a path on the ground.
-Help the children understand that it can also loving God and loving others.
+Help the children understand that it can also mean to follow God's way of living by loving God and loving others.